 - A & E

-Weber State University recently had five athletes sign National Letters of Intent to join the women’s volleyball team to start fall 2013.
+Weber State University recently had five athletes sign National Letters of Intent to join the women’s volleyball team in fall of 2013.

-“I think our team should be much better because all the people that are coming in are going to be good leaders, as well as good athletes and good people too,” said WSU women’s volleyball coach Tom Peterson.
+“I think our team should be much better, because all the people that are coming in are going to be good leaders, as well as good athletes and good people too,” said WSU volleyball coach Tom Peterson.

-“I’m definitely excited to go on to colleg.
+“I’m definitely excited to go on to college.
 The next level has always been one of my dreams,” Langston said.
 “And there’s nothing wrong with the color purple.”

-Peterson said Langston has a good, all-around ability and a lot of competition.
+Peterson said Langston has a good all-around ability and a lot of competitive drive.